 Where PPA = Pout / ηPA is for the power consumption in PA.
-As we know that, the efficiency is defined by η = Pout / Pin, and the loss is defined by; σ = 1 – η.
+As we know that, the efficiency is η = Pout / Pin, and the loss is defined by; σ = 1 – η.
 The power increases linearly with the number of transceiver chains, NTRX.

 Below table lists the energy consumed in different parts of BS in different cells [15].